Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Does Rent-To-Own Work?

-With most rent-to-own agreements, the potential tenant will be required to pay what’s known as an “option consideration” or “option money”.
-This is a non-refundable, but negotiable deposit, which usually amounts to about 2-5% of the home’s final asking price.
+With most rent-to-own agreements, you may be required to pay an option deposit upfront.
+This is a non-refundable deposit, which usually amounts to about 2% to 5% of the home’s final asking price.

-Depending on the terms of the agreement, the full sum or part of the option money may go toward the tenant’s eventual down payment on the home, but again, every contract is different.
+Depending on the terms of the agreement, the full sum or part of the option deposit may go towards your eventual down payment on the home.

-However, some rent-to-own contracts state that the asking price will only be determined at the end of the leasing term and will be based on the home’s appraised market value.
-Actually, the majority of tenants prefer to have the asking price locked in because the real estate market is always fluctuating.
+However, some rent-to-own contracts state that the asking price will only be determined at the end of the lease term and will be based on the home’s appraised market value

 Real Life Example Of Rent-To-Own